Give the gift small icon

 Name Your Own Story Goal

 You can't get there, if you don't know where you're going.
-What is your goal in recording your stories in one way or another?
+What is your goal in recording your stories, no matter the format you select?
 Perhaps your goal looks like one of these:

-• Private, diary-like reflections that maybe you'll share one day with a chosen few
+• Private, diary-like reflections that maybe you'll share one day with a chosen few.

-• Recording bits of your personal and family history to share your knowledge with your loved ones
+• Recording bits of your personal and family history to share your knowledge with your loved ones.

 • Capturing moments and memories that made you and others smile before the details slip away.
 Could make up the pieces to a great memoir one day!